CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Acknowledge

 \section{Acknowledge}

-This research is funded by the EU Horizon 2020 research and innovation program under grant agreements 825134 (ARTICONF project), 862409 (BlueCloud project), 824068 (ENVRIFAIR project).
-The research is also funded by Science and Technology Program of Sichuan Province under Grant 2020JDRC0067 and 2020YFG0326.
+This research work is funded by the EU Horizon 2020 and Horizon Europe research and innovation program under grant agreements 825134 (ARTICONF project), 862409 (BlueCloud project), 824068 (ENVRIFAIR project) and 101094227 (BlueCloud 2026).
+The work is also supported by LifeWatch ERIC and partially funded by the Science and Technology Program of Sichuan Province under Grant 2020JDRC0067 and 2020YFG0326.